-Dilli ki Yogshala programme to be discontinued from Tuesday: Sisodia | Education
+Dilli Ki Yogshala programme to be discontinued from Tuesday: Sisodia | Education

 ''There was an in-depth discussion on this agenda item, following which it was unanimously decided to extend the programme,'' a source said.

-''However, no meeting has been called by the LG till date regarding the programme's extension,'' a source said.
+''However, no meeting has been called by the LG till date regarding the programme''s extension,'' another source said.

 The sources in the Delhi government also alleged that the LG put pressure on certain officers to issue the order for the suspension of the free yoga classes under the programme while sitting on its file.